GeoscienceAustralia/ptha/ptha_access/README.md

 ## Obtaining tsunami peak-stage exceedance-rates at sites around Australia

 The tsunami 'peak-stage' is the maximum water-level that a particular tsunami attains at a particular location.
+This gives an idea of how 'big' the tsunami is.
 In the current analysis we ignore tidal variations and assume a constant mean-sea-level (MSL=0), so the 'peak-stage' is equivalent to the maximum elevation of the tsunami wave above MSL.

-This gives an idea of how 'big' the tsunami is.
+The peak-stage exceedance-rates describe 'how often' tsunami events occur with peak-stage above a particular threshold value.
+For example, you could ask how often peak-stages above 0.5m (or 2.0m) occur, in terms of the average number of events each year at a particular site.
+At most locations there would be less than one event each year, so the exceedance-rates are typically small numbers (e.g. an exceedance-rate of 0.002=1/500 would correspond to one event every 500 years on average).

 In the 2018 PTHA, this information is stored at a set of points in the ocean.
 These points are termed 'hazard points' because we provide the hazard information at these sites.
 (The wave time-series for every event can also be obtained at all hazard points using methods described later in this document).

-In the 2018 PTHA, most of the hazard points are concentrated around Australia and its territories.
+Most of the hazard points are concentrated around Australia and its territories.
 We also store points at the locations of DART buoys (deep-ocean gauges which measure tsunami wave heights), as these are very useful for testing the model.
 In addition we store a 'thin' layer of results